 But before making a final decision, if you haven’t done so already, you may wish to find out how much your local agent would charge to sell your property, which will then allow you to calculate the price difference between an online agent.
 You can then decide whether or not the total saving is worth the time and effort required to manage the tasks in the list above.
 If you discover you’ll effectively save/earn (depends on which way your googly eyes look at it) £2k, you may think it’s a no-bloody-brain…

-I want to step on a rumour quickly, because it might make all the difference to your final decision.
+I want to step on and crush a rumour quickly, because it might make all the difference to your final decision.

-There is a common misconception about online estate agents, about how they leave the poor vendors to fend for themselves once they’ve handed over their dosh.
+There is a common misconception about online estate agents and how they leave the poor vendors to fend for themselves once they’ve handed over their dosh.
 That’s really not true.

-I mean, if you use an online agent, it does mean you’re opting to do a lot of the leg-work.
+I mean, if you use a pure online estate agent, it does mean you’re opting to do a lot of the leg-work, but you will still have access to telephone support.
 That’s kind of the deal!
 However, it’s not the only option available.
-In come “Online Hybrid Estate Agents”

 So there are options for a more “supported” online agent experience.
-Needless to say, a Hybrid agent will bump up the price from the regular online agent package (approx £200 more), but still a buttload cheaper than the high-street alternative.
+A Hybrid agent will bump up the price from the regular ‘online agent’ package (approx. £300 more), but still provide a service buttload cheaper than the high street alternative.

-Will I be able to sell my property as quickly an estate agent?
+Will I be able to sell my property quicker with a online or high street estate agent?

-But let me rephrase the question so it’s more pertinent: will I get the same amount of enquiries as a regular high-street estate agent?
+But let me rephrase the question so it’s more pertinent: will I get the same amount of enquiries as a regular high street estate agent with an online agent?